Reporting problems with Login

 - Toggle between English and German: use the little flags.

-- For changing your login shell select "Self Services/change login shell".
+- To change your login shell select "Self Services/change login shell".
 For the platform "SuperMUC" select the new login shell from the drop-down menu.
-Please only use one of the following shells: bash, ksh, sh, csh, tcsh.
-Other shells may run into problems with the scheduler.
+If your preferred shell is not listed here, it is not supported on SuperMUC-NG.